-Butyric acid – the key to gut health and fuel for your microbiome
+Butyric Acid Complex – the key to gut health and fuel for your microbiome

-ProgastTM Butyric Acid is scientifically formulated to create a healthy environment for your good bacteria to thrive and at the same time prevent excess levels of bad bacteria from entering the body.
+Progast® Butyric Acid Complex is scientifically formulated to create a healthy environment for your good bacteria to thrive and at the same time prevent excess levels of bad bacteria from entering the body.

 In supporting optimal health, we need to repair and restore gut function as all health starts in the gut.
 The best results are achieved when we address the cause of digestive conditions instead of only offering symptomatic relief.

-ProgastTM Butyric Acid is a natural product of pharmaceutical grade quality containing 300 mg of butyric acid, 200 mg L-glutamine, 20 mg magnesium hydroxide, 40 mg calcium hydroxide, 25 mg zinc picolinate and 0.5 mg copper AAC per capsule.
+Progast® Butyric Acid Complex is a natural product of pharmaceutical grade quality containing 300 mg of butyric acid, 200 mg L-glutamine, 20 mg magnesium hydroxide, 40 mg calcium hydroxide, 25 mg zinc picolinate and 0.5 mg copper AAC per capsule.

 Butyric acid – main ingredient

-The epidemic of dysbiosis (a disrupted gut microbiome) and our intestinal permeability (leaky gut) may be largely due to a shortage of fibre in the diet, and together with that, a deficiency of short-chain fatty acids (SCFAs).
-Dysbiosis and a leaky gut often result in life-threatening inflammation.
+The epidemic of dysbiosis (a disrupted gut microbiome) and intestinal permeability (leaky gut) may be largely due to a shortage of fibre in the diet, and together with that, a deficiency of short-chain fatty acids (SCFAs).
+Dysbiosis and intestinal permeability often result in life-threatening inflammation.

 Butyric acid, or butyrate, is an SCFA produced by probiotic fermentation of fibre in the lower intestinal tract.
 Supplementing with butyric acid is an emerging approach to not only tighten the junction proteins that seal the gut barrier, but also strengthen the gut microbiome.
 Butyric acid is the primary source of energy for our colon cells, and it repairs, strengthens and protects the gut lining.
 A depletion of butyrate in the gut is typically caused by an absence or depletion of butyrate-producing-bacteria, leading to unbalanced gut microbiome.
 Without butyrates, colon cells digest themselves and die!